aporeto-inc/trireme-lib/README.md

 # Trireme Architecture

-Trireme is built as a set of modules (Go packages) that provides a default implementation for each component.
+Trireme is built as a set of modules (Go packages) that provide a default implementation for each component.
 It is simple to swap the default implementation of each of those modules with custom-built ones for more complex and specific features.

 Conceptually, Trireme acts on PU events.
 In the default implementation, the PU is a Docker container.
 Trireme can be extended easily to other PUs such as processes, files, sockets, and so forth.